Stanley Praimnath: September 11, 2001

 Once Clark had found Praimnath, the two men made their way to the stairwell, which Clark had already been told was blocked further down.
 However, Clark and Praimnath wanted to see for themselves if the stairs were really impassable.
 They descended the stairs, and while there was debris in some spots, the two men were able to get through it and continue down the stairs and out of the building.
 They were two of only eighteen survivors from at or above the impact zone in the South Tower.
 After the two men had made it outside and walked two blocks away from the South Tower, they stopped and looked back at the building they had just exited, and Praimnath said to Clark, "You know, I think that building can come down."
 Clark was in the midst of replying, "Those are steel structures, there's no way—", when he was cut off by the South Tower starting to collapse.

 As the dust cloud from the collapsing South Tower approached them, they ran south and entered 42 Broadway as the wave caught up to them.
 Inside that lobby they exchanged business cards.
 Clark made his way home to New Jersey; Praimnath went to the hospital for his injuries.
 Later on that evening, after midnight, when Praimnath had finally gotten home from the hospital, he called Clark to find out what had happened to him.
 The two men, who had never met before 9/11, remain friends and have appeared on numerous shows and documentaries telling their story.

-In popular culture
+In media

 Praimnath's and others' stories were told on the 2006 BBC docudrama 9/11: The Twin Towers.
 His story was also chronicled in the documentaries United by 9/11 (2006) and 9/11: One Day in America (2021).